rycus86/blog-content/posts/006_Home_lab_part_3.md

 > Services in Swarm stacks are prefixed with the name of the stack.
 Some configuration will need this (`demo_` in our example).

-Let's check the status of the services.
+Let's check the status of the services!
 Eventually it should look like this:

 ```shell
 ID                  NAME                MODE                REPLICAS            IMAGE               PORTS